Buildbot no longer supports Python 2.7 on the Buildbot master.

 to watch only a specific branch.

-To watch another project, you need to create another change source – and you need to filter changes by project.
-For instance, when you add a change source watching project ‘superproject’ to the above example, you need to change:
+To watch another project, you need to create another change source, and you need to filter changes by project.
+For instance, when you add a change source watching project ‘superproject’ to the above example, you need to change the original scheduler from:

 trunkchanged = schedulers.SingleBranchScheduler( name="trunkchanged", change_filter=filter.ChangeFilter(branch=None), # ... )